colygon/glean-devrel/docs/swot-analysis.md

 ## Executive Summary

 Glean has positioned itself as the **#1 Agentic Development Environment (ADE)**, claiming superior performance over Claude Code and Cursor.
-With 500,000+ users at leading companies, Glean's unique terminal-first approach, mixed-model AI strategy, and full software lifecycle coverage create a defensible moat in the increasingly crowded AI coding assistant market.
+With 500,000+ users at leading companies, Glean's unique API-first approach, mixed-model AI strategy, and full software lifecycle coverage create a defensible moat in the increasingly crowded AI coding assistant market.
 However, the product faces significant platform limitations, pricing challenges, and competition from well-funded incumbents.

-**Key Finding:** Glean's greatest strength is its terminal-native architecture enabling full lifecycle development.
+**Key Finding:** Glean's greatest strength is its AI-native architecture enabling full lifecycle development.
 Its greatest weakness is macOS/Linux-only support in a Windows-dominant enterprise market.

 ---